rackerlabs/rackspace-how-to/content/vmware-services/vmware-server-virt-faq.md

     Snapshots are best used in situations such as patching, where a snapshot is reverted or remerged (deleted) depending on patch success.
 Snapshots are stored with the VM and therefore use your storage allocation.
-We therefore recommend that you keep snapshots only for 2-3 days to prevent overuse of the disk.
+We recommend that you keep snapshots only for two to three days to prevent overuse of the disk.
--   **Clone** : A clone is a one-to-one image copy of an existing VM.
+-   **Clone**: A clone is a one-to-one image copy of an existing VM.
 It acts independently from a parent VM, but it is an exact copy of the parent VM when it is initially created.
 You can create new VMs from the clones.
 You can create one clone per VM on the